birkin/bibjson_web_project/README.md

 - django is a python webapp framework; this project is lightweight in the sense that it doesn't use or require a database or templating.

+- _raison d'être:_ For a few projects, we need to create or parse openurls, and have used good libraries for this.
+However, sometimes the libraries have needed to be updated, but have not been compatible with other languages or language-versions.
+Further, updates to libraries require tracking down the applications that use them.
+This language-agnostic micro-service addresses these issues.

 ---